How to Stay Safe While Studying Abroad?

 - Avoid any areas that have demonstrations, riots, or political activities

 If there is an emergency, you will be contacted by the State Department if you registered before going on your trip.
-If not, you can contact the State Department if you find you find yourself in a crisis.
-A crisis can be anything related to injury illness, natural disasters, or terrorism.
+If not, you can contact the State Department if you find yourself in a crisis.
+A crisis can be anything related to injury, illness, natural disasters, or terrorism.

-If for any reason where you are there is no way to communicate, find a safe place where you can call the U.S. embassy or consulate.
-The State Department has a special task force which is in touch 24-hours a day with the Ambassador or Foreign Service Officers in the country.
+If, for any reason, where you are, there is no way to communicate, find a safe place where you can call the U.S. embassy or consulate.
+The State Department has a special task force that is in touch 24 hours a day with the country’s Ambassador or Foreign Service Officers.
 They will find a way to get you out safely.

 Traveling to a foreign country should be a fun and exciting experience.
 However, it’s important to remember that unexpected emergencies or crises could arise during your visit.
 That’s why it is crucial to prepare by registering with the State Department before you go, learning about possible risks associated with the area you will be visiting, and knowing who to contact in the event of an emergency.
 By taking these precautions, you can ensure that your trip is safe and enjoyable.
 Thank you for reading our U.S. Passport Help Guide!